au-to-pi-lot/nexari/README.md

 2. Open the `config.yml` file and update the values:
     - Replace `your_discord_bot_token_here` with your actual Discord bot token.
     - Replace `your_discord_client_id_here` with your actual Discord client ID.
     - Set the `database_url` to the connection string for your database.
+Make sure the protocol is `postgresql+asyncpg://`.

-3. The `config-example.yml` file contains explanations for all available settings.
-Refer to it for more information on configuring your bot.
+3. In the [Discord bot config](https://discord.com/developers/applications), enable server members intent and message content intent.

 Note: The `config.yml` file is gitignored to prevent accidental commits of sensitive information.